 Day 1 London - Halifax

 Titan’s VIP door-to-door travel service collects you from home, for your journey to London Heathrow Airport and a scheduled Air Canada flight to Halifax (which may be via St John’s or Montreal).
-On arrival our coach transfers us to our hotel for the next three nights, The Lord Nelson & Suites (4T) or Atlantica Hotel (4T).
+On arrival our coach transfers us to our hotel for the next three nights, The Lord Nelson & Suites (4T), Atlantica Hotel (4T) or Westin Nova Scotian (4T).

 Day 2 Halifax